Azhrei/server-side/README.md

 timeout without acknowledgment from the other end.
 MT should probably only try once or twice to upload the file and should forget about the upload if unsuccessful in the first couple of attempts.

+Note that the size of the uploaded ZIP file should be very small; the contents are 100% text and will compress well, and none of the JSON structures shown above will be larger than a few hundred bytes at most.

 ## Conclusion
 Once we have the uploaded ZIP file, we arrange to get it to the